Shor99/soccer_in_final_project_backend/README.md

 you can make a user admin by change in the table users-roles in the database in itelliJ but first you need to add a "ROLE_ADMIN" in the role database table in intelliJ.

-i put in intellij in res folder in transfer.rest and logo.rest transfers you can create and logos.
+i put in intellij in src->main->resources->res folder in transfer.rest and logo.rest transfers you can create and logos.

 # navbar(side and up) and footer